-VINCI Autoroutes designs, builds, finances and operates 4,386 km of motorways under concession in France.
-Every day, it carries over 2 million customers on the networks of its four concession operating companies: ASF, Cofiroute, Escota and Arcour.
+VINCI Autoroutes operates 4,386 km of motorways in France – the biggest motorway network under concession in Europe – and carries over 2 million customers a day.
+The network is managed by four concession operating companies: ASF, Cofiroute, Escota and Arcour.

 VINCI Autoroutes has invested around €9 billion in the construction, widening and improvement of its infrastructure since 2006.

 The company’s employees are inspired by its service contract to continuously improve the quality of customer service.

 A robust business model supporting heavy investments bolstered by its sound performance,

 VINCI Autoroutes has continued investing significantly in the modernisation of its networks and development of its service policy.